goruck/smart-zoneminder/aws-lambda/s3-trigger-image-processing/README.md

 }
 ```

-### Environment Variables

-The variable STEP_MACHINE_ARN needs to be declared and defined in the Lambda Function console.
-This should point to the ARN of your Step Function.

-### Upload to AWS
+### Create and Configure the AWS Lambda Function

-1. Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function, using the "blank function" blueprint.
+1. Using the [AWS Lambda Console](https://aws.amazon.com/lambda), using the "blank function" blueprint create a new Lambda Function called *s3-trigger-image-processing*.
 2. Create a trigger for your s3 bucket with the event type "Object Create (All)" and the prefix "upload/".
 This will ensure that this function is run for each new item uploaded to the "upload" directory of your s3 bucket.
-3. Once the trigger has been specified you can copy the code from s3-trigger-image-processing.js directly into the inline code editor.
+3. Copy the code from s3-trigger-image-processing.js directly into the inline code editor.
 4. Ensure that the function uses your newly created IAM Role.
+5. Create an Environment Variable called *STEP_MACHINE_ARN* and set the value of it to the ARN of your Step Function.